-Ridge widths of GaN lasers are typically in the order of few μm .
-In contrast to GaAs material systems, beam quality of GaN broad area lasers above 10 μm is still a critical point.
+Ridge widths of GaN lasers are typically in the order of few μ m.
+In contrast to GaAs material systems, beam quality of GaN broad area lasers above 10 μ m is still a critical point.
 By time resolved scanning near-field microscopy on pulsed electrically pumped LDs with different ridge widths we observe dynamic features caused by thermal and carrier induced changes of the refractive index like filamentation, lateral mode competition and beam steering, which strongly influence the far field of the LDs.
-Using a high spectral resolution spectrometer we can additionally resolve the individual longitudinal modes of the laser spectrum both time resolved on a 10 ns scale and correlated to the lateral position in the waveguide.
+Using a high spectral resolution spectrometer we can additionally resolve the individual longitudinal modes of the lateral position in the waveguide.
 Especially on samples with broad ridges we observe complex spectral and spatial dynamics of the laser mode like different filaments lasing dynamically on different longitudinal modes.